 We have found that the entanglement fluctuates shortly after a disturbance by an external magnetic field when the system size is small.
 For larger system size, the entanglement reaches a stable state for a long time before it fluctuates.
 However, this fluctuation of entanglement disappears when the system size goes to infinity.
-We also show that in a periodic external magnetic field, the nearest-neighbor entanglement displays a periodic structure with a period related to that of the magnetic field.
-For the exponential external magnetic field, by varying the constant K, we have found that as time evolves, C(i, i + 1) oscillates but it does not reach its equilibrium value at $t \to \infty$ .
+We also show that in a periodic external magnetic field, the nearest neighbor entanglement displays a periodic structure with a period related to that of the magnetic field.
+For the exponential external magnetic field, by varying the constant K we have found that as time evolves, C(i, i + 1) oscillates but it does not reach its equilibrium value at $t \to \infty$.
 This confirms the fact that the nonergodic behavior of the concurrence is a general behavior for slowly changing magnetic field.
-For the periodic magnetic field $h{\text{II}} = a(1 - \sin(-Kt))$ , the nearest-neighbor concurrence is a maximum at t = 0 for values of a close to one, since the system exhibits a quantum phase transition at $\lambda_c = J/h = 1$ , where in our calculations we fixed J = 1.
-Moreover, for the two periodic $\sin(-Kt)$ and $\cos(-Kt)$ fields the nearest-neighbor concurrence displays a periodic structure according to the periods of their respective magnetic fields [99].
+For the periodic magnetic field $h{II} = a(1 - sin[-Kt])$ the nearest neighbor concurrence is at maximum at t = 0 for values of a close to one, since the system exhibit a quantum phase transition at $\lambda_c = J/h = 1$, where in our calculations we fixed J = 1.
+Moreover for the two periodic structure according to the periods of their respective magnetic fields[98].

-For the periodic external magnetic field $h{\text{III}}(t)$ , we show in Fig. 9 that the nearest-neighbor concurrence C(i, i + 1) is zero at t = 0 since the external magnetic field $h{\text{III}}(t = 0) = 0$ and the spins align along the x-direction: the total wavefunction is factorizable.
-By increasing the external magnetic field, we see the appearance of nearest-neighbor concurrence but very small.
-This indicates that the concurrence cannot be produced without a background external magnetic field in the Ising system.
-However, as time evolves one can see the periodic structure of the nearest-neighbor concurrence according to the periodic structure of the external magnetic field $h{\text{III}}(t)$ [99].
+For the periodic external magnetic field $h{III}(t)$, we show in Figure (9) that the nearest neighbor concurrence C(i, i + 1) is zero at t = 0 since the external magnetic field $h{III}(t = 0) = 0$ and the spins aligns along the x-direction: the total wave function is factorisable.
+By increasing the external magnetic field we see the appearance of nearest neighbor concurrence but very small.
+This indicates that the concurrence can not be produced without background external magnetic field in the Ising system.
+However, as time evolves one can see the periodic structure of the nearest neighbor concurrence according to the periodic structure of the external magnetic field $h{III}(t)$ [98].

-Figure 9.
-The nearest-neighbor concurrence C(i, i + 1) (upper panel) and the periodic external magnetic field $h{\text{III}}(t) = a(1 - \cos[Kt])$ ; see Eq.
+FIG. 9: The nearest neighbor concurrence C(i, i + 1) (upper panel) and the periodic external magnetic field $h{III}(t) = a(1 - \cos[Kt])$, see Eq.
 (14) in the text (lower panel) for K = 0.05 with different values of a as a function of time t.

-Recently, interest in solid state systems has increased because they facilitate the fabrication of large integrated networks that would be able to implement realistic quantum computing algorithms on a large scale.
+Recently, there has been a special interest in solid state systems as they facilitate the fabrication of large integrated networks that would be able to implement realistic quantum computing algorithms on a large scale.
 On the other hand, the strong coupling between a solid state system and its complex environment makes it a significantly challenging mission to achieve the high coherence control required to manipulate the system.
-Decoherence is considered as one of the main obstacles toward realizing an effective quantum computing system [100-103].
+Decoherence is considered as one of the main obstacles toward realizing an effective quantum computing system [99-102].
 The main effect of decoherence is to randomize the relative phases of the possible states of the isolated system as a result of coupling to the environment.
 By randomizing the relative phases, the system loses all quantum interference effects and may end up behaving classically.

 In order to study the decoherence effect, we examined the time evolution of a single spin coupled by exchange interaction to an environment of interacting spin bath modeled by the XY-Hamiltonian.
-The Hamiltonian for such a system is given by [104]
+The Hamiltonian for such system is given by[103]